 4. Install solar panels

-Many eco-friendly houses will have solar panels, as electricity is an expensive energy source, so better tpo get it free, if possible!
+Many eco-friendly houses will have solar panels, as electricity is an expensive energy source, so better to get it free, if possible!
 The ideal roof for a solar panel is south facing with a pitch of between 30 and 45 degrees.
-If your home is hooked up to solar energy, it is using a higher percentage of renewable energy than a home that isn’t.
+If your home is hooked up to solar energy, it uses a higher percentage of renewable energy than a home that isn’t.
 Crucially, this means you aren’t using as much electricity from the National Grid, so your energy bills should fall substantially.
-In fact, there’s a chance you could actually “sell” energy to the Grid – using eco-friendly homes to actually generate money.
+In fact, there’s a chance you could actually “sell” energy to the Grid – using eco-friendly homes actually to generate money.

-The prospect of significantly lower-than-average energy bills for the lifetime of a home is often attractive for house buyers, which drives up the price on the open market.
+The prospect of significantly lower-than-average energy bills for a home’s lifetime is often attractive for house buyers, which drives up the open market price.

 5. Insulate your walls

 The walls in your home may be the single biggest source of heat loss.
 According to Haringey Council in London, around 35 percent of heat loss in the average residential is through the walls.
-Fix this by having cavity wall insulation installed which involves the drilling of small holes in the exterior of the property — through which is pumped insulating foam.
+Fix this by having cavity wall insulation installed, which involves drilling small holes in the property’s exterior — through which is pumped insulating foam.
 Substantial home improvements like insulation can add value to your home.

 6. Install energy-efficient windows

-Except for installing solar panels, none of these changes is particularly expensive for making eco-friendly homes; but combined, then this is one way how to increase the market value of your property.
+Except for installing solar panels, none of these changes is particularly expensive for making eco-friendly homes; but combined, energy efficiency measures are ways to increase your property’s market value.